-Preliminary funding has been secured to increase the number of trains on the Abbey Line – a single track line linking Watford with St Albans.
+Preliminary funding has been secured to increase the number of trains on the Abbey Line – a single-track line linking Watford with St Albans.

 The funding comes from the central government’s “restoring your railway” fund, which has been touted as undoing some of the Beeching cuts of the 1960s.
 Some wags pointed out that the Abbey line was never closed, so why is it being funded.

-The Abbey Line is a single-track railway that opened in 1858 and linked Watford Station with St Albans Abbey, initially with two intermediate stations, but now it has five sleepy stations along the line.
+The Abbey Line is a single-track railway that opened in 1858 and linked Watford Junction with St Albans Abbey, initially with two intermediate stations, but now it has five sleepy stations along the line.
 Unlike most other railways this one didn’t seem to generate much in the way of house building and has remained a quiet shuttle service, except for summer holidays when people would travel en-mass to the countryside where two large fairs were based.

 The difficulty with the line’s popularity is that although the journey takes just 16 minutes, the trains run just once every 45 minutes because of the constraints of the single tack, and that lack of frequency is not just sufficiently infrequent to put people off relying on it, but also the timetable doesn’t fit into neat “x-mins past the hour every hour” thinking which would at least make it easier to remember when a train will arrive.